 - Invest in software that is hybrid working inclusive — You need to make sure that all your employees have the same access to information.
 Accessibility is also important.
 Any product that you procure needs to be secure and user-friendly.

 How can Convene be an Asset to Hybrid Working?

-Convene is a Board Portal solution that aims to assist all our customers, no matter their working environment.
+Convene is an award winning Board Portal solution that aims to assist all our customers, no matter their working environment.
 Our secure Document Library allows eyes-only access to essential files, both online and offline, at a moment’s notice.
 Our software simplifies remote meetings by allowing you to follow along with the speaker's page, and highlight information with the exclusive laser pointer tool.

 With Convene in Teams, all of the benefits of our Board Portal product our now available fully integrate with Microsoft Teams.
 So now, your whole organisation can benefit from an efficient workflow, whether they are at home or in the office!